Ministry of Micro, Small and Medium Enterprises

 The Ministry of Micro, Small and Medium Enterprises is the ministry in the Government of India.
 It is the apex executive body for the formulation and administration of rules, regulations and laws relating to micro, small and medium enterprises in India.
-The Minister of Micro, Small and Medium Enterprises is Narayan Rane.
+The Minister of Micro, Small and Medium Enterprises is Jitan Ram Manjhi.

-The statistics provided by the annual reports of Ministry of Small and Medium Enterprises (MSME) shows a rise in the plan amount spent on the khadi sector from ₹1942.7 million to ₹14540 million, and non-plan amounts from ₹437 million to ₹2291 million, in the period from 1994–95 to 2014–2015.
+The statistics provided by the annual reports of the Ministry of Small and Medium Enterprises (MSME) shows a rise in the plan amount spent on the khadi sector from ₹1942.7 million to ₹14540 million, and non-plan amounts from ₹437 million to ₹2291 million, in the period from 1994–95 to 2014–15.
 The interest subsidies to khadi institutions increased from ₹96.3 million to ₹314.5 million in this period.

 History

 The Ministry of Small Scale Industries and Agro and Rural Industries was created in October 1999.
 In September 2001, the ministry was split into the Ministry of Small Scale Industries and the Ministry of Agro and Rural Industries.
 The President of India amended the Government of India (Allocation of Business) Rules, 1961, under the notification dated 9 May 2007.
 Pursuant to this amendment, they were merged into a single ministry.

 The ministry was tasked with the promotion of micro and small enterprises.
 The Small Industries Development Organisation was under the control of the ministry, as was the National Small Industries Corporation Limited public sector undertaking).

-The Small Industries Development Organisation was established in 1954 on the basis of the recommendations of the Ford Foundation.
+The Small Industries Development Organisation was established in 1954.
 It has over 60 offices and 21 autonomous bodies under its management.
 These autonomous bodies include Tool Rooms, Training Institutions and Project-cum-Process Development Centres.